wellcomecollection/platform/docs/rfcs/merger_matcher/README.md

 ## Problem Statement

 Individual works can be merged to form larger combined works.
+Combined works can be later split.
+Each individual work has a unique source identifier.
+The source identifier for the merged works will be one of the source identifier of the original works that compose it.

 The merging of works is broken into two phases

- * a matching/redirect phase that identifies works to be merged and tracks previously identified combined works.
+ * a matching phase that identifies groups of work to be merged.
  * a merging phase that merges works to form new combined works.

-The matcher/redirecter receives source identifiers for processed works along with source identifiers for works that should be merged, and determines what changes to published works should be made.
-Changes can include combining existing works and redirecting previously published works that have been superseded by merging operations.
+The matcher receives source identifiers for processed works along with source identifiers for works that should be merged, and determines how they group together.

-Each work has a unique persistent id, and this introduces additional complexity because works may have an identity as an individual item, and then later be merged -- both ids need to remain valid and redirect to the correct combined work.
-Similarly, works can be combined and later split or further combined but should retain their published identities so that the relevant combined work can still be found.

-The merger takes identified works and merges them into new combined works.
+The merger takes transformed works and merges them into new combined works.
+This means that the merger needs a strategy for how to combine existing works into one.
+Among other things it will choose which of the original source identifiers to use for the merged work.
+The source identifiers that are not choosen for the merged work will redirect to the merged work.
+The merger will put redirect information into those works.

 ## Proposed Solution